chriskiehl/re-wx/README.md

 # tradeoffs:

 Practicality is favored over purity of abstraction.
 Meaning, you'll mix-match WXPython code + re-wx code as needed.
 A good example of this is for transient dialogs (confirming actions, getting user selectsions, etc..).
+In React land, you'd traditionally have a modal in your core markup, and then conditionally toggle its visibility via state.
 Here we'd just use the dialog directly rather than embedding it in the markup and handling its lifecycle via `is_open` style state flags.
 This is practical to do because, unlike React in Javascript, Python can block in place without affecting the main UI thread.
 Which allows writing straight forward in-line Dialog code.

 ```python